STOR-i/GaussianProcesses.jl/docs/src/index.md

     * Basic mean functions, such as constant, linear, periodic, etc.;
     * The parameters of the mean functions can be fitted by maximum likelihood for exact GPs;
 5. Easy access to Gaussian process methods
-    * Underlying methods like the covariances and their derivatives,
+    * Underlying methods like the covariances and their derivatives.

 ## Features currently not implemented